cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 // FileStreamingService is a concrete implementation of StreamingService that writes state changes out to a file type FileStreamingService struct {
-	listeners map[sdk.StoreKey][]storeTypes.WriteListener // the listeners that will be initialized with BaseApp srcChan <-chan []byte // the channel that all of the WriteListeners write their out to filePrefix string // optional prefix for each of the generated files writeDir string // directory to write files into dstFile *os.File // the current write output file marshaler codec.BinaryMarshaler // marshaler used for re-marshalling the ABCI messages to write them out to the destination files stateCache [][]byte // cache the protobuf binary encoded StoreKVPairs in the order they are received }
+	listeners map[sdk.StoreKey][]storeTypes.WriteListener // the listeners that will be initialized with BaseApp srcChan <-chan []byte // the channel that all of the WriteListeners write their data out to filePrefix string // optional prefix for each of the generated files writeDir string // directory to write files into dstFile *os.File // the current write output file marshaller codec.BinaryMarshaler // marshaller used for re-marshalling the ABCI messages to write them out to the destination files stateCache [][]byte // cache the protobuf binary encoded StoreKVPairs in the order they are received }
 ```